Blueberries are one of the sweetest low-calorie fruits you can eat.

 They also help protect the arterial wall, so we develop less plaque, which helps protect your heart from damage.

-Takeaway: Blueberries are proven to be one of the best heart healthy foods—Scientist are suggesting it can be strong weapon in our dietary intake for combating against the world leading causes of death, heart attacks.
+Takeaway: Blueberries are proven to be one of the best heart-healthy foods—Scientists are suggesting it can be strong weapon in our dietary intake for combating the world-leading causes of death, heart attacks.

 Helps with Fat Burn